vvaltchev/tilck/README.md

     make -j

 Step 3.
-Now you should have an image file named `exos.img` in the `build` directory.
-The easiest way for actually trying `exOS` at that point is to run:
+Now you should have an image file named `tilck.img` in the `build` directory.
+The easiest way for actually trying `Tilck` at that point is to run:

     ./build/run_qemu